shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 _Left: battery health after 6 years of degradation; right: Geekbench score of the A10 Fusion chip under CPU throttling conditions_

 ## Wrap-up
 iPhone 7 was okay.
-It was neither as incremental as the iPhone 8 one year later, nor as radical as the iPhone X one year later as well.
-The lack of headphone jack hasn't been as big of a deal as many critics argued back then.
-The haptic engine rendered the home button the ultimate form of its former iterations.
+The lack of headphone jack never became as big of a deal as many critics argued back then.
+The haptic engine made the home button the ultimate form of its former iterations.
+The camera was sufficient for daily usage.
+Software support was average by iPhone's standard (which means pretty good).
+It was neither as incremental as the iPhone 8 (2017), nor as radical as the iPhone X (2017).
+It was Apple doing what it does best - building a product at "the intersection of technology and liberal arts".

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Portrait/IMG_0669.jpg" width="49%" />